Cray-HPE/docs-csm/operations/conman/Log_in_to_a_Node_Using_ConMan.md

 ## Limitations

 * Encryption of compute node logs is not enabled, so the passwords may be passed in clear text.
 * Tenant access restriction requires use of the Cray CLI method.
-Direct access to ConMan within a K8S pod does not restrict access by tenant.
+Direct access to ConMan within a Kubernetes pod does not restrict access by tenant.
-* If the user is a member of a tenant, then only the consoles for that tenant are available.
+* If the user is a member of a tenant, then only the consoles for that tenant are available when using the CLI.

 ## Log in using the Cray CLI